 1 cup raw, unsalted peanuts, roughly chopped in processor

 - 1/2 cup organic egg shells, finely ground in a spice or coffee grinder (save shells from hard-cooked eggs, never raw shells.)
-Extra ground shells keep well in a glass jar in the pantry for one month.
+Extra ground shells keep well in a glass jar in the freezer indefinitely.
 (I dry the peeled shells overnight on the kitchen counter at room temperature before grinding.)

 - Using a large rubber spatula, gently fold all ingredients together.
 Allow to cool before serving your feathered friends.This recipe yields a gracious plenty.

 - For this gourmet food, I serve it up in a Yankee hanging feeder where even the Red Bellied Woodpeckers feast.

 - Store unused portions in the refrigerator in a sealed tub.

 - Furthermore, I source all ingredients from my local health-conscious store’s bulk department—where prices are competitive AND I know offerings are non-GMO, and often organic.

 - After a few days, I often add additional chopped currants or sunflower seeds to the mix, depending what the birds consider most popular that batch.

 - NOTE: this is a winter food recipe for wild birds, as the oil will melt during summer months, and the birds can forage for live insects, which is their preferred food.